 BVM ventilation, whenever possible, should be performed by two providers.
-One provider should use both hands to apply the facemask, focused on maintaining an adequate seal, while the other provider squeezes the self-inflating bag to deliver oxygen rich air to the patient.
-One-handed ventilation may be performed if necessary, but difficulty is often encountered establishing and maintaining a patent seal.
-BVM ventilation may also be optimized by rapidly placing an oral or nasal airway, bypassing much of the physical obstruction caused by redundant tissue or a large tongue.
+One provider uses both hands to apply the facemask, focused on maintaining an adequate seal, while a second provider squeezes the self-inflating bag to deliver oxygen-rich air to the patient and provide gas exchange.
+One-handed ventilation may be performed if necessary, but difficulty is often encountered establishing and maintaining an adequate seal.
+BVM ventilation may be optimized by placing an oral airway or nasal airway, which may alleviate the physical obstruction caused by redundant tissue or a large tongue.

-The facemask should rest on the bridge of the nose, over the malar eminences with the base extending to the mandibular alveolar ridge.
+The facemask should rest on the bridge of the nose, extend over the malar eminences, with the base extending to the mandibular alveolar ridge.
 In some situations it may be prudent to add or remove air from the mask itself using a syringe.

 Two-provider BVM ventilation

-To perform “two provider” BVM ventilation, one clinician should place themselves at the head of the bed.
-Utilizing the thenar eminence of both hands, mild downward pressure is applied to the nasal portion of the mask.
-Pressure should be distributed equally across the mask.
-The free digits are used to apply a jaw thrust and pull the mandible towards the facemask.
-The provider’s hands should form a c-shape and provide a tight seal between the facemask and patient’s face (see below).
+To perform “two-provider” BVM ventilation, one clinician’s sole role is applying and optimizing mask seal, while the second squeezes the bag to appropriately ventilate.
+The first clinician should place themselves at the head of the bed.
+Utilizing the pads of the thumb and index finger of each hand, a “C” is made upon the mask to apply equally distributed downward pressure, securing it to the patient’s face.
+The remaining digits are used to lift the mandible towards the facemask (“E”).
+The provider’s hands should form an “E-C shape” and provide a tight seal between the facemask and patient’s face (see below).

-An alternate position is resting both thenar eminences over the lateral aspect of the mask, while the mandible is lifted towards the mask itself, using the free digits to perform a chin lift or jaw thrust maneuver (see below).
-The second provider stands to the side of the patient and squeezes the self-inflating bag to deliver oxygen at a clinically indicated respiratory rate.
+An alternate position is resting the clinician’s thenar eminences over the lateral aspect of the mask, while the mandible is lifted toward the mask itself, using the free digits to perform a chin lift or jaw thrust maneuver (see below).
+Care is taken in either techniques to use bony prominences to obtain mechanical advantage, rather than compressing soft tissue, which may obstruct and otherwise impair ventilation.
+In both techniques, the second provider stands to the side of the patient and squeezes the self-inflating bag to deliver oxygen at a clinically indicated respiratory rate.